-Current and past student orchestra members also perform for several regional orchestras including: the Acadiana Symphony Orchestra, Baton Rouge Symphony Orchestra, Rapids Symphony Orchestra, and the Pensacola Symphony.
+Current and past student orchestra members also perform for several regional orchestras, including the Acadiana Symphony Orchestra, Baton Rouge Symphony Orchestra, Rapides Symphony Orchestra, and the Pensacola Symphony.

 Annual concert highlights include a Halloween Concert, Students Soloists Concert, and our "String Day Performance” where high school students from around the state perform side by side with university orchestra members.
 The ensemble also performs for many collaborative projects including opera, dance, and guest artists.
 The conductor of the UL-Lafayette Symphony is Michael Blaney.

 Students participate in a wide range of string, woodwind, and brass chamber ensembles that are coached by School of Music faculty.

 All students participating in orchestra receive a scholarship regardless of their major.

 Orchestra Scholarships start at $800.
 Housing Awards ($3780 value) and out-of-state tuition waivers are also available.